jeff4/bionotes.github.io/_comp/comp_notes.md

 * 3/13 Wow I made so much progress this past weekend.
 Saturday with vim customization and Sunday with HN related projects and getting them working
 	* See [3/15 notes](/startups-v-incumbents-2023a/) on startups incumbents, the business of Gen AI.
 * 3/27 Found out about privacy-focused web analytics using [Plausible](https://plausible.io/privacy-focused-web-analytics) from Erich Grunewald's [blog](https://www.erichgrunewald.com).
 Came here from this [HN thread](https://news.ycombinator.com/item?id=35332537)
+* 4/05 While researching [Kraska's 2017 paper on B-Trees and Learned Indexes](https://arxiv.org/abs/1712.01208), came across this [2021 review article by Nan Wu and Yuan Xie](https://arxiv.org/abs/2102.07952) "A Survey of Machine Learning for Computer Architecture and Systems".
+Another interesting paper by Kraska:
+	* [2019 by Nathan, Ding, Alizadeh, Kraska](https://arxiv.org/abs/1912.01668) introducing Flood to Learn Multi-Dimensional Indexes